grodino/graphia/readme.md

 The first properties considered are :
 * Average degree : the average degree of the node at each time sample
-* Inter-contact histogram : the histogram of the time between two node come in contact again
+* Inter-contact histogram : the histogram of the time between two node come in contact againp
 * Creation/deletion fraction : the number of created/deleted edges over the number of edges that could have been created/deleted

 The first model used is the Edge-Markovian model : given a graph at a given time, the structure of the graph at the next time step depends directly on it.
 The stucture change is ruled by two independent parameters : the  probability that a new link is created and the probability that an existing link is deleted.